madrury/mtg-draftbot/README.md

 ![Loss Curves for Simulated M20 Data](img/loss-curves.png)

-After training the model, the `weights` attribute contains the weights for each card in each draft archetype determined by the model:
+After training the model, the `weights` attribute contains the weights for each card in each draft archetype determined by the model.
+It is useful to put these in a DataFrame for easy inspection:

 ```
 weights_df = pd.DataFrame(draftbot.weights.detach().numpy(),